Software project stakeholder case studyThis guide is continued from stakeholder analysis - power interest matrix.

 - Legacy systems owners

-- Outsourced call-centre staff
+- Outsourced call-center staff

 The completed power and interest matrix is shown below.